bertbeck/moonfire-nvr/README.md

 ![screenshot](screenshot.png)

-This is version 0.1, the initial release.
+This branch is version 0.2 and is in development.

 Until version 1.0, there will be no compatibility guarantees: configuration and storage formats may change from version to version.
 There is an [upgrade procedure](guide/schema.md) but it is not for the faint of heart.

+Version 0.2 Goals:

+Create an api that allows either a single jpeg or 1 frame mpeg4 to be requested for a camera (or optionally all cameras)

+Long term goals:

-I hope to add features such as salient motion detection.
-It's way too early to make promises, but it seems possible to build a full-featured hobbyist-oriented multi-camera NVR that requires nothing but a cheap machine with a big hard drive.
-I welcome help; see [Getting help and getting involved](#help) below.
+Add features such as salient motion detection, live monitoring, bandwidth conservation.

+We welcome help; see [Getting help and getting involved](#help) below.
 There are many exciting techniques we could use to make this possible: